Anyview: Generalizable Indoor 3D Object Detection with Variable Frames: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-3D object detection is a fundamental scene understanding problem for robotic manipulation \cite{wang2021geopose, zeng2023multi}, autonomous driving \cite{wang2023adversarial}, and AR/VR \cite{xue2021ceap,piao2019real}, which aims to detect the 3D bounding boxes and semantic labels from point clouds or images.
-Due to the different types of sensors used in different application scenarios, 3D object detection methods usually vary a lot for indoor~\cite{rennie2016dataset,hoang2022voting} and outdoor~\cite{zhou2022sgm3d} scenes.
+3D object detection is a fundamental scene understanding problem for robot manipulation~\cite{wu2025momanipvla}, navigation~\cite{yin2024sg}, which aims to detect the 3D bounding boxes and semantic labels from point clouds or images.
+Due to the different types of sensors used in different application scenarios, 3D object detection methods usually vary a lot for indoor~\cite{xu20233d} and outdoor~\cite{xia2023lightweight} scenes.
 We focus on indoor 3D object detection, where the mainstream sensor is RGB-D cameras and the scenes are crowded with objects of multiple categories and sizes.

 Although great improvement in performance has been achieved by advanced architecture design, existing methods train and evaluate 3D detectors on only fixed frames of input data, such as monocular RGB-D images (on SUN-RGBD~\cite{song2015sun} benchmark) and scene-level reconstructed point clouds (sampled from meshes) from multi-view RGB-D images (on ScanNet~\cite{dai2017scannet} benchmark).
 There is still a huge gap between these benchmarks and practical applications.
 Specifically, due to the various task budgets in practical application scenes, the number of frames input to the 3D detectors is dynamic, and previous frameworks trained on fixed frame inputs are challenging to generalize.
 The cost of training diverse models for tasks with various sizes of inputs is huge, severely limiting the deployment of the models on edge devices.
 In order to solve this problem, it is necessary to further research and develop more efficient generalized indoor 3D object detection with variable frames.
-For example, in online tasks such as robot navigation~\cite{hirose2021probabilistic,xia2020interactive,li2023tinypillarnet}, the information captured by the agent is strictly limited by a cost budget constraint, which leads to a varying number of input frames.
-As we will show in Section \ref{bm3}, previous models generalize poorly across different input scales, which brings a huge burden as we need to prepare a series of models trained on different scales of input data to cope with various scenarios.
+For example, in online tasks such as robot navigation~\cite{yin2024sg}, the information captured by the agent is strictly limited by a cost budget constraint, which leads to a varying number of input frames.
+As we will show in Section~\ref{bm3}, previous models generalize poorly across different input scales, which brings a huge burden as we need to prepare a series of models trained on different scales of input data to cope with various scenarios.